ZBr14n/LoginGen/README.md

 This web app randomly generates numbers and letters as a string of 8 or 12 characters.
 The motivation behind this app is that I tend to sign up for online accounts (some of these accounts which I only use once and that's all); I don't like having to think about what the user name and password would be, so creating this app helps to ease the process.
+I also added a couple features for storing and retrieving this data to/from the database.

 # My Thoughts/What I learned: